feldera/dist-design/README.md

 Consider a worker to have output for steps `first..last`, which might be an empty range.

+An output implementation presents the following interface to workers:

 * `fn write(step: Step, output: Vec<ZSet> -> Result<()>`

   Writes `output` as the output for step number `step`: